PrairieLearn/cla/CLA.md

 ## Contributions Governed by Other Agreements

-This agreement does not apply to contributions made by individuals who are subject to separate agreements with PrairieLearn, Inc., including but not limited to employees and contractors.
+This agreement does not apply to contributions made by individuals who are subject to separate contributor agreements with PrairieLearn, Inc., including but not limited to employees and contractors.
 Such contributions will be governed by the terms of those agreements, rather than the terms of this CLA.